jbuccola/GA_JS/README.md

 # GA_JS
-repository for all GeneralAssembly project
+repository for all GeneralAssembly projects